 Introducing Long Xuyen

-Aside from a few minor sights and a lively market, the capital of An Giang province offers little to detain travellers.
+Beyond a few minor sights and a lively market, the capital of An Giang province offers little to detain travellers.
 It’s a relatively affluent city, making its money from agriculture (particularly cashew nuts) and fish processing.

 Long Xuyen was once a stronghold of the Hoa Hao sect.
 Founded in 1939, the sect emphasises simplicity in worship and does not believe in temples or intermediaries between humans and the Supreme Being.
 Until 1956 the Hoa Hao had an army and constituted a major military force in this region.

 The town’s other claim to fame is being the birthplace of Vietnam’s second president, Ton Duc Thang.
-There is a museum in town dedicated to Bac Ton (Uncle Ton) as well as a large statue bearing his likeness.